KMXKUN002/EEE3097S-dronecamera/README.rst

         frames() -- Creates a buffer into which the camera constantly feeds its frames.

         frame() -- Retrieves the first frame in the buffer.
+Use this to make either a snapshot or a livestream.

         set_zoom(int zoom) -- Set a zoom level.
 This zoom value may range from 0 to 100.
+This is not an actual zoom; it is a crop.

         get_zoom() -- Get zoom level that ranges from 0 to 100.